 You have probably seen the book of his poems “Kobzar” («Кобзар»).
 Young Shevchenko looks at us from the cover.
-If you heard of “Kateryna”, one of the most well-known poems in the book, you might have seen the illustration with a woman in a long red skirt.
+If you heard of “Kateryna,” one of the most well-known poems in the book, you might have seen the illustration of a woman in a long red skirt.
 Do you know that both pieces of art were created by Taras Shevchenko himself?

-The artist worked in the realistic manner, typical for his time.
+The artist worked in a realistic manner, typical for his time.
 But he didn’t work only from nature: Taras Shevchenko made up genre compositions (scenes of everyday life) and illustrations.
-He even became very popular as an illustrator during life.
+He even became very popular as an illustrator during his life.

-In 1845-47 Shevchenko worked “instead of a photo camera”.
-In these years, he was hired by the so called Archaeographic Commission.
-He had to travel across Ukraine drawing “monuments of old times”.
-You will probably see the works learning about the history of Ukraine.
+In 1845-47 Shevchenko worked “instead of a photo camera.”
+In these years, he was hired by the so-called Archaeographic Commission.
+He had to travel across Ukraine drawing “monuments of old times.”
+You will probably see works learning about the history of Ukraine.
 Before that, Shevchenko had even issued an album «Живописна Україна» – “Picturesque Ukraine” (1844) with 7 prints of Ukrainian landscapes.

 There was a long period of exile in the artist’s life which he spent in different parts of Kazakhstan.
-Despite the prohibition to draw or paint, he drew a lot.
+Despite the prohibition of drawing or paintinf, he drew a lot.
 Many of his works are dedicated to Kazakh people, especially children.